mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/getting-started/quick-start-tcp.md

 This page provides sample manifest for creating TCP proxy APIs.
 Follow the example to learn how to configure your APIs.

+This example creates a API definition that proxies request from TCP port `6380` to `tcp://localhost:6379`.

 ```yaml {hl_lines=["8-11"],linenos=false}
 apiVersion: tyk.tyk.io/v1alpha1
 kind: ApiDefinition